michaelboth/EventAnalyzer/README.md

 Unikorn is a C API and graphical visualizer (Windows, Mac, and Linux).
 These are the simple steps to discovering the behaviour of your application:
 1. Instrument your application with custom events (names and colors), a clock, and output stream to flush the events
 2. Run your application; make sure the events get flushed
-3. View the events in the visualizer
+3. View the events in the Unikorn Viewer
 <img src="docs/UnikornViewer.png" alt="Logo" style="width:900px;"/>

 ## Building Unikorn's C Library